jbrinley/WP-Router/readme.txt

 			be handed back to WordPress.
 The callback will be called during the `parse_request` phase of WordPress's page load.
 If `access_callback` returns `FALSE`, `page_callback` will not be called.

+			`page_callback` can be either a single callback function or an array specifying callback functions for specific HTTP methods (e.g., `GET`, `POST`, `PUT`, `DELETE`, etc.).
+			If the latter, the `default` key will be used if no other keys match the current request method.
 		* `page_arguments` - An array of query variables whose values will be passed as arguments to `page_callback`.
 If an argument is not a registered query variable, it will be passed as-is.